macaulaycurtis/macaulaycurtis.github.io/_posts/2022-11-08-Fiscal-years.md

 | 22/3期 | March 2022 |
 | FY3/22 | March 2022 |

 As you can see, the convention in Japan is for YY年度 to be the year that starts in YY and ends in the following year, but the convention in English is for "fiscal year Y" to be the year that *ends* in YY.
-Some clever translators have noticed this, and make sure to add one when translating financial documents into English, but I think the majority of Japanese companies' financial disclosures in English technically get this wrong[^1].
+Some clever translators have noticed this, and make sure to add one when translating financial documents into English, but I think the majority of Japanese companies' financial disclosures in English technically get this wrong.
+(I might be responsible for some of them... we live and learn.)

 On the other hand, corporate disclosures have to be kept consistent every year, and translating 2022年度 as FY2023 is asking for trouble down the line.
 Every time that text is translated for the rest of eternity, you have to remember to add one to all the 年度s, but not the other numbers.
 It might be more prudent to let the reader figure out that the Japanese convention is different, rather than making a rod for your editor's back every single year.